 Lunch options are pretty scant on Bygdøy, so Cafe Arkadia, which is part of the Folkemuseum is a good option.
-Another decent alternative is Cafe Hjemme hos Svigers that is a little further down the street from the museum.
+Another decent alternative is Cafe Hjemme hos Svigers which is a little further down the street from the museum.

 5. Viking Ship Museum

-Unearthing the 1,000-year old Viking ships from the burial mounds proved a difficult task and it was discovered that robbers had also plundered some of the grave furnishings.
+Unearthing the 1,000-year-old Viking ships from the burial mounds proved a difficult task and it was discovered that robbers had also plundered some of the grave furnishings.
 They are named after the locations where they were found.

 The Gokstad is the largest ship amongst the trio and was capable of traveling at a pace of 12 knots.
 The Tune is the least well-preserved and was intentionally left that way to give visitors a perspective of shipbuilding in the Viking era.

-Though Jacky and I both liked the ships for their craftsmanship and significance, we felt that there is little else to see, and the museum offers very little information on the Vikings themselves.
+Though Jacky and I both liked the ships for their craftsmanship and significance, we felt that there is little else to see.
+The museum offers very little information on the Vikings themselves.

 The Viking Ship Museum is open daily from 09:00 – 18:00 (May-Sep) and 10:00 – 16:00 (Oct-Apr).
-Entrance costs 100 NOK.
+The entrance costs 120 NOK.

 6. Fram Museum

 The museum highlights expeditions made by explorers Fridtjof Nansen and Roald Amundsen to the Arctic and Antarctic and their valiant exploits are captured in the various displays.
 Expedition paraphernalia, paintings, and photographs of the polar explorers are on show.

-You can climb aboard this historic vessel and envisage what it must have been like to steer this indomitable schooner on a voyage with the polar explorers.
-It gives a fantastic opportunity to explore the galley, sleeping quarters, engine room, and cargo hold.
+You can climb aboard the historic Fram Polar vessel and envisage what it must have been like to steer this indomitable schooner on a voyage with the polar explorers.
+Take time to explore the galley, sleeping quarters, engine room, and cargo hold.